 With so much going on, it is no surprise that most local residents are thrilled with the way the enterprise turned out, says Peter Clemens, a 57-year-old local farmer who comes to Eden several times a year to see how the plants are doing.

 “The first time I came was when they laid the foundation stone, before any of this was here, and it was just a hole in the ground,” says Clemens, sounding somewhat amazed at the transformation.
 “The local people used to come watch this place being built.
 This place has meant jobs, an awful lot of jobs -- about 600, 700 jobs -- and that’s just in the immediate area.
 Then you have all the people who come down to stay in hotels and campgrounds.
 It fills the restaurants; it helps the farms because we produce the food.
-It’s done an awful lot for Cornwall.”if you go
+It’s done an awful lot for Cornwall.”

-it takes four to five hours to reach the eden project in st. austell, cornwall, by car or train from london’s heathrow airport. there is ample parking available, and it is easy to get from the train station at st. austell to the project. to learn more, go to www.edenproject.com
+It takes four to five hours to reach the eden project in st. austell, cornwall, by car or train from london’s heathrow airport. there is ample parking available, and it is easy to get from the train station at st. austell to the project.
+To learn more, go to www.edenproject.com.

-it is also worth taking the time to visit some of the small cities and towns in the surrounding area. cornwall has one of england’s loveliest coastlines, and there is a wide variety of hotels, resorts, and guesthouses to choose from.
+It is also worth taking the time to visit some of the small cities and towns in the surrounding area.
+Cornwall has one of England’s loveliest coastlines, and there is a wide variety of hotels, resorts, and guesthouses to choose from.